Dora Diamant: Biography

-From a Jewish family, Diamant was born in Pabianice, Poland on 4 March 1898 (sources differ on her year of birth), the daughter of Herschel Dymant, a successful small businessman and a devout follower of the Hasidic dynasty in Ger.
+From a Jewish family, Diamant was born in Pabianice, Congress Poland on 4 March 1898 (sources differ on her year of birth), the daughter of Herschel Dymant, a successful small businessman and a devout follower of the Hasidic dynasty in Ger.
 After her mother's death around 1912, the family relocated to Będzin, near the German border.
 At the end of World War I, after helping to raise her ten siblings, Dora refused to marry and was sent to Kraków to study to be a kindergarten teacher.
 She ran away and went to Berlin, where she worked in the Berlin Jewish community as a teacher and seamstress in an orphanage (and changed the spelling of her name to Diamant).

 In July 1923, she was a volunteer at a camp "organized and run by the Berlin Jewish People's Home" at Graal-Müritz on the Baltic Sea, when she met Franz Kafka, who was 40 years old and suffering from tuberculosis.
-It was love at first sight and they spent every day of the next three weeks together, making plans to live together in Berlin.
+It was love at first sight, and they spent every day of the next three weeks together, making plans to live together in Berlin.
 In September, after returning briefly to Prague, Kafka moved to Berlin, where he and Dora shared three different flats before his tuberculosis required hospitalization.
 Dora stayed with him, moving even to the sanatorium outside Vienna where he died in her arms on 3 June 1924.